priyankatesting/mytest/README.md

 Heroku

 # How to run
-As a first step, run `npm install` first,
+As a first step, run `npm install`,

 Then,